openziti-test-kitchen/webhookz/README.md

 1. Finally, manually trigger the GitHub Actions workflow to demonstrate sending a GitHub webhook to your private server.

+1. Optionally, follow the private server's log to see the webhook activity from GitHub

+    ```bash
+    docker compose logs --follow httpbin
+    ```

 ## Extra data input

 A GitHub webhook normally contains the `github` context.
 There are a couple of ways to send additional data in the webhook such as workflow inputs or variables from a job.
 Check [the Marketplace page](https://github.com/marketplace/actions/ziti-webhook-action#extra-data-input) for more details.